rty10/circDNA/README.md

 # circDNA
-This repository holds a Python3 script and examples used to generate a circular fragment model of DNA.
+This repository contains a Python3 script and examples used to generate a circular fragment model of DNA.

 ---